shuntaak/shuntaak.github.io/_pages/cv.md

 Education
 ======
 * Apr.
-2019 -- Now: M.S. students, the University of Tokyo,
+2019 -- present: M.S. students, the University of Tokyo,
   * Department of mathematical informatics
 * Mar.
 2019: B.S. in engineering, the University of Tokyo
   * Department of mathematical engineering and information physics